UK police say performances at Glastonbury Festival are subject to criminal investigation

-Meanwhile. the U.S. State Department said it has revoked the U.S. visas for Bob Vylan after the group drew heavy criticism for leading the chants calling for “death” to Israel's military.
+Meanwhile. the U.S. State Department said it has revoked the U.S. visas for Bob Vylan after their “hateful tirade at Glastonbury.”

+British Prime Minister Keir Starmer and U.K. politicians condemned the chants, saying there was no excuse for such “appalling hate speech.”

-U.S. Deputy Secretary of State Christopher Landau said in a post on social media the decision was made “in light of their hateful tirade at Glastonbury.”
+“Foreigners who glorify violence and hatred are not welcome visitors to our country,” U.S. Deputy Secretary of State Christopher Landau said in a social media post.

-Israel's war against Hamas has inflamed tensions around the world, triggering pro-Palestinian protests in many capitals and college campuses.
-Israel and its supporters say the protests are antisemitic, while critics say Israel uses such descriptions to silence opponents.
+Israel's war against Hamas in Gaza has inflamed tensions around the world, triggering pro-Palestinian protests in many capitals and on college campuses.
+Israel and some supporters have described the protests as antisemitic, while critics say Israel uses such descriptions to silence opponents.

 Starmer said the BBC must explain “how these scenes came to be broadcast.”